 This MD&A makes reference to certain non-IFRS measures.
 These measures are not recognized or defined measures under IFRS, do not have standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional financial information to complement those IFRS measures by providing further understanding of our results of operations from management's perspective.
 Accordingly, these measures should not be considered in isolation or as a substitute for analysis of our financial information reported under IFRS.
 The non-IFRS financial measures, adjustments, and reasons for adjustments should be carefully evaluated as these measures have limitations as analytical tools and should not be used in substitution for an analysis of the Company's results under IFRS.
-We use non-IFRS measures including "Current Assets", "Adjusted Gross Margin" and "Adjusted EBITDA" to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS measures in the evaluation of issuers.
+We use non-IFRS measures including "Current Assets", "Adjusted Gross Margin" and "Adjusted EBITDA" to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS measures.
+We believe that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
 Our management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of management compensation.
-For definitions and reconciliations of these non-IFRS measures to the relevant reported measures, please see "Definitions and Reconciliations of Non-IFRS Financial Measures" on page 25 of this MD&A.
+For definitions and reconciliations of these non-IFRS measures to the relevant reported measures, please see "Definitions and Reconciliations of Non-IFRS Financial Measures".

-Forward-looking Statements
+Forward-Looking Statements